MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 ### <a id="2" ></a>Automatic enrollment by using MDM

-This is one of several methods that you can use to add a device to an Azure Active Directory domain and then enroll it in Intune.
+This method is one of several that you can use to add a device to an Azure Active Directory domain and then enroll it in Intune.

 When using this method, the user can do either of the following: